/* 💰 Checkatrade Pricing 2026 */

 The Invisible Loss #1: Remarketing

 Modern digital marketing relies on tracking pixels (like the Meta Pixel or Google Tag).
-On your own website, you can “tag” every visitor.
-This allows you to run highly targeted, low-cost ads to them later—for example, showing a “Winter Boiler Service” offer to everyone who visited your heating page in autumn.
-This is impossible on Checkatrade.
-You pay for the initial view, and if the user doesn’t convert immediately, they are lost forever.
-Not pixeling your visitors is like letting hundreds of potential customers walk out of your shop without getting their contact details.
+On your own website, you can “tag” every visitor and later run low-cost, targeted ads to them, for example showing a “Winter Boiler Service” offer to everyone who visited your heating page in autumn.
+That’s impossible on Checkatrade.
+You pay for the initial view, and if the user doesn’t convert immediately, they’re lost.
+Not pixeling your visitors is like letting hundreds of potential customers walk out of your shop without a word.

 The Invisible Loss #2: Email List Building

-Your website allows you to offer value—such as a “Home Renovation Guide” or a discount code—in exchange for an email address.
-This builds an email list, which is widely considered one of the most valuable marketing assets a business can own.
-On Checkatrade, direct data harvesting is generally restricted or impossible.
+Your website lets you offer value, such as a “Home Renovation Guide” or a seasonal discount, in exchange for an email address.
+That list is the asset behind the Litmus ROI figures above.
+On Checkatrade, direct data capture from profile visitors is generally restricted or impossible.

 The Invisible Loss #3: Analytics & Insight

-Proprietary web design for tradesmen should include Google Analytics 4 integration.
-This provides deep business intelligence, telling you exactly which services are in demand, where your users are located, and how they behave.
-Checkatrade typically provides basic vanity metrics (e.g., “profile views”) which offer little strategic value.
+Proprietary web design for tradesmen should include Google Analytics 4 integration: which services are in demand, where your users are, how they behave.
+Directories typically provide vanity metrics (“profile views”) with little strategic value.
+You can’t improve what you can’t measure, and on rented platforms, measurement belongs to the landlord.

 The Woodford Advantage: Dominating Local Search

-For tradespeople in specific locales, national directories often dilute their relevance.
-On Checkatrade, a roofer in Woodford is effectively competing with roofers from across London and Essex.
-The platform’s goal is to offer the user choice, not necessarily to promote the best local option.
+For tradespeople in specific locales, national directories dilute relevance.
+On Checkatrade, a roofer in Woodford competes with roofers from across London and Essex, because the platform’s goal is to offer the user choice, not to promote the best local option.
+Remember the BrightLocal finding above: 31% of consumers won’t consider anything below 4.5 stars.
+Local reputation, not national listing volume, is what clears that bar.

 The Power of Hyper-Local SEO

-Contrast this with a Google search for “roofer in Woodford.”
-Google’s algorithm is designed to reward local relevance.
-A well-optimized website for a Woodford-based business is likely to outrank a generic national directory page for that specific, high-intent search.
-This is the core of effective local SEO for tradesmen Essex businesses need.
+Contrast the directory with a Google search for “roofer in Woodford.”
+Google’s algorithm rewards local relevance.
+A well-optimized website for a Woodford-based business can outrank a generic national directory page for that specific, high-intent search.
+That’s the core of effective local SEO for a trade business in Essex.

 Case Study Logic: The Woodford Homeowner

-Consider “John,” a homeowner in Woodford Green looking to repair his roof.
-He is more likely to trust a local specialist whose website features recent projects from his own neighbourhood—perhaps mentioning a repair on Monkhams Avenue or a renovation near the High Road—than a generic profile on a national list.
-This local signaling builds immediate social proof.
+Consider “John,” a homeowner in Woodford Green with a leaking roof.
+He’s more likely to trust a local specialist whose website features recent projects from his own neighbourhood, perhaps a repair on Monkhams Avenue or a renovation near the High Road, than a generic profile on a national list.
+Local signalling builds immediate social proof.

-By focusing on web design Woodford residents recognize and trust, you stop competing with 50 random tradespeople across the capital and become the primary choice for the high-value clients searching in your specific postcode.
-This strategy is the most effective method for getting local leads Woodford tradesmen can employ.
+Build a site that Woodford residents recognize and trust, and you stop competing with 50 random tradespeople across the capital.
+You become the obvious choice for high-value clients searching in your own postcode, which is the most effective route to local leads any tradesman can take.

 Frequently Asked Questions